h15200/notes/system-design.md

 ## protocols

 - `ip/tcp` (ensures delivery with handshakes and acknowledgements).
+  - guarantees FIFO delivery.
+If the same process sends two messages, the first one will be processed by the receiver first.
+Implemented with an ack step.
+A sends to B, B sends ack back.
+Only then can A send another message to B. The roundtrip network call makes it safe and guarantees ordering, but is slower
   - tcp have built in encryption using TLS
   - web sockets are built with ip/tcp
   - is not a strict client-server model.
 Data can go both ways in any order